top of page

 Every 6 to 12 months

-Age 25 for MRI, or if MRI is unavailable, mammography with consideration of tomosynthesis.
-Age 30 for both MRI and mammography.
-Individualize to a younger age if a relative has been diagnosed younger than age 30.
+25 years, or individualized to a younger age if a relative has been diagnosed younger than age 30.

 Annually